GeorgePimpleton/Win32-games/revised-code-WinAPI/README.md

 ### Musings on Windows© Games

 To be honest the game engine created so many years ago is hard to convert to modern C++ practices.
 It isn't bad code, it just resists being modernized.
-More and more it is looking like the game engine needs to be rewritten from top to bottom from scratch.
+More and more it is looking like the game engine needs to be rewritten from top to bottom from scratch.  *UGH*